Juan Ponce de León II: The first Puerto Rican acting governor of Puerto Rico

 In 1579, the Spanish Crown named Jerónimo De Agüero Campuzano governor of Puerto Rico.
 He was to replace the then governor Francisco De Obando Y Mexia.
 During the time that it took Jerónimo De Agüero Campuzano to travel from Spain to Puerto Rico, Ponce de León II was appointed acting governor.
 He thus became the first native-born Puerto Rican to be appointed Spanish governor of Puerto Rico.

-Written work "Melgarejo's Memoirs"
+Written work

 In 1581, at the request of King Philip II of Spain, Juan Lopez Melgarejo, who served as governor of Puerto Rico from 1581 to 1582, asked Juan Ponce de León II to write a general description of the West Indies with emphasis on the part corresponding to Puerto Rico.
 He did this with the collaboration of his fellow Puerto Rican Antonio de Santa Clara.
-Ponce de León II's written work Memorias de Melgarejo (Melgarejo's Memoirs) is one of Puerto Rico's most important historical documents.
+Ponce de León II's written work, Memorias de Melgarejo ('Melgarejo's Memoirs'), is one of Puerto Rico's most important historical documents.
 In 1581, Ponce de León II was able to establish the exact geographical coordinates of San Juan by observing an eclipse.